S1NAPANAHI/telegram-forwarder/docs/Deployment_Guide.md

 #### 2.5.2.
 Start the Backend Server

-The backend server will connect to MongoDB Atlas and initialize the monitoring manager, which in turn starts the Telegram and Eitaa bots.
+The backend server will initialize the monitoring manager, which in turn starts the Telegram and Eitaa bots.

 ```bash
 cd backend
 npm start # Or node server.js if 'start' script is not defined
 ```
-Look for console output indicating "MongoDB Connected" and "Server running on port 5000".
+Look for console output indicating "Server running on port 5000".
 Also, messages like "Started monitoring Telegram channel" will confirm bot initialization.

 #### 2.5.3.
 Start the Frontend Development Server